-Enabling the DLP plug-in configures the agent to extract resource information from the protected document.
+Enabling the DLP plug-in configures the agent to extract the resource information from the protected document.
 The agent passes the information to the Policy Server as part of the authorization process.

 Important!
 A separate procedure is required in the application tier to enable the integration.
 Do not modify the web agent configuration file before the SharePoint agent configuration object is modified.
-The SiteMinder administrator is responsible for completing the task.
+The CA SiteMinder[®] administrator is responsible for completing the task.

-- 1. Log in to the SharePoint agent host system. - 2.
+- 1. Log in to the system hosting your CA SiteMinder Agent for SharePoint. - 2.
 Go to the following location:

-agent_home\proxy-engine\conf\defaultagent
+Agent-for-SharePoint_Home\proxy-engine\conf\defaultagent